vuhung16au/LangGraph-Adventures/02.Agent/04.Research-Agent/docs/key-terms.md

 ## Core Concepts

-### Research Collective
-A multi-agent AI system that automates research processes by creating specialized AI analysts who conduct parallel interviews with expert AIs to gather insights on any given topic.

 ### Multi-Agent System
 A system composed of multiple autonomous agents (AI analysts) that work together to achieve a common goal.
 In this project, each agent has a specific role and perspective on the research topic.